saachisdc/Cozy_Adlib_Game/README.md

 **Responsibilities:**

+- Tracks the user’s choices (open/close menu, word and story selection, restart)
+- Controls when the typewriter pauses and resumes
 - Tracks which step of the story the user is on
-- Tracks the user’s choices
-- Controls when the typewriter pauses and resumes
-- Replaces placeholders with selected choices
+- Replaces placeholders with selected choices (word and images)
-- Computes simple scoring logic (e.g. number of correct choices)
 - Selects the final story ending based on score

----
+- Updates scores and labels and, if applicable, if heuristic and ml model scores matched

 ### `Typewriter.jsx`